alpdias/crud-records/README.md

 Códificação: -&lowast;- coding: utf-8 -&lowast;- </br>
 EN-US </br>

-Note: The table 'registration.sql' used as an example has its records written in Portuguese (pt-BR)
+Note: The registration table within the 'registration.sql' file used as an example has its records written in Portuguese language (pt-BR)

 -----------------------------------------------------------------------------------------------------------------------------